 Our infrastructure has not kept pace with technology and behavioural shifts:

-a) Modern vehicles suspension systems are so advanced and the cabins so well insulated that painted road strips neither cause discomfort nor slow vehicles down.
+a) Modern vehicles suspension systems are so advanced and the cabins so well insulated by this useful source that painted road strips neither cause discomfort nor slow vehicles down.

 b) Drivers have to deal with multiple technological distractions while driving – GPS unit, central LCD console, mobile phone, LCD TV – in addition to passengers in the car